-The United States is New Zealand's third-largest international tourism market.
+The United States is New Zealand's third-largest international visitor market.

 Visitor numbers from the US on are on the rise due to increased air capacity and more direct airline routes.

 - Almost half of US holiday visitors choose to visit during New Zealand's summer months, December to March.